henley-regatta/aoc2025/README.md

   a sliding window across the available digits.
 I'd have been lost on the off-by-one's if the sample data hadn't been representative of the actual data though...

+  * `python/day4part1.py` - OK time to use t'internet's favourite "just grow the map border" technique.
+And, yes, it does make boundary checks easy.
+Of course if you don't remember how `range()` works you still end up with off-by-ones everywhere.
+But having said that, some reasonably Pythonic approach to parsing, re-parsing and dumping a nice visualisation at the end too.
+Fun little problem.